Umbria – 4 nights

 ARRIVING BY AIR

 The best airport is Rome Fiumicino (Leonardo Da Vinci) (including intercontinental flights), though Rome Ciampino and Ancona are also useful.
-The transfer on from Perugia airport is only really feasible by taxi.
+(Perugia airport transfers are only feasible by taxi.)

 Land by: 15:00 for public transport connections to Spoleto or Casperia.